ghazalehtrb/ava_downloader/README.md

+This repository is forked from https://github.com/alainray/ava_downloader and modified to only download videos from specified classes.
+In addition to below instruction, the annotations should be downloaded from https://research.google.com/ava/download.html.
+The class ids are given in ava_action_list_vx.x.pbtxt files.

 # AVA Dataset Downloader Script

 This script downloads all videos associated with the AVA (Atomic Visual Actions) dataset available from https://github.com/cvdfoundation/ava-dataset.